benoitc/gaffer/docs/overview.rst

 -----------

-Stats of a process can be monitored continuously (there is a refresh interval of 0.1s to fetch CPU informations) using the following method::
+Stats of a process can be monitored continuously (there is a refresh interval of 0.1s to fetch CPU information) using the following method::

     manager.monitor(<nameorid>, <listener>)